-The overall amount raised by the charitable company in 2019 - 20 was up but the charity's expenditure was also up so a lower surplus was recorded compared to the previous year.
+The overall amount raised by the charitable company in 2022-23 was slightly higher and the charity's expenditure was higher so a deficit was recorded compared to the previous year's small surplus.
 Since then and following the year end, the charitable company has been able to secure sufficient donations to meet its ongoing running costs.
 It is also continuing to look at ways of securing further donations.
 The directors, therefore, believe that the charity will have sufficient funding to support its activities over the next twelve months.
 In order to maintain its independence, as well as its freedom from commercial or political considerations, Reform Scotland does not accept commissions to undertake work, nor does it accept money from government organisations.
 This means that it must raise funds for no immediate gain to the donor and there may be no immediate evidence of success because of the long-term, educational nature of its work.